-In the lists of sessions and devices you can search for logs.
-The search will return the devices and sessions that for which the log contents or the device associated data match the search terms.
+In the Logs tab you can search for logs.
+The search will return the devices matching the search terms.

 In order to do advanced searches, here are a couple of tips on how search terms work:

-- By default, search terms are used in an OR operation.
+- By default, search text terms are used in an OR operation.
 For example, if you type

 Mike Smith, you will see search results for